kraftaa/kraftaa.github.io/2025-2-28-postgres.md

 _Compile Times_: Large Rust projects can be slow to compile, which hurt developer productivity.

+_Compiling for Different Environment_: Testing Rust project on Macos and deploying it to Ubuntu server not always looked the same.

-_Collaboration Challenges_: Finding engineers within the team with Rust experience was harder than finding folks who know Python or Java.
+_Collaboration Challenges_: Finding engineers within the team with Rust experience was harder than finding engineers who know Python or Java.

 Despite these challenges, we're still convinced Rust was the right call for our specific use case.
 The benefits in production have far outweighed the development difficulties.